symfony/symfony-docs/cookbook/form/dynamic_form_generation.rst

         public static function getSubscribedEvents()
         {
-            // Tells the dispatcher that we want to listen on the form.pre_set_data
+            // Tells the dispatcher that you want to listen on the form.pre_set_data
             // event and that the preSetData method should be called. return array(FormEvents::PRE_SET_DATA => 'preSetData');
         }